Maeevick/kata_sandbox_typescript/README.md

 ### Linter

-- Eslint uses mainly the `standard` and `recommended` set of rules, with few personnal preferences, feel free to change it to be confortable
+- Eslint uses mainly the `standard` and `recommended` set of rules, with few personnal preferences, feel free to change it to be confortable.

 ##### TODO _(maybe some day if necessary_)